Finna-Events/Finna-Events.github.io/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
+You should see the app running.

 ## Deploying the app